netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Bottleneck Detection {#bottleneck}

 If no live traffic information is available, bottleneck detection can help to identify linkks that should be avoided.
-In PANs this can be done using approaches such as {{UMCC}}.
+In path-aware networks, this can be done using approaches such as {{UMCC}}.

 One alternative is to use SCION's SCMP `traceroute` command ({{Section 6 of SCION-CP}})